Qawaz/K-OpenApi-Parser/README.md

 ## Overview ##

-The K OpenApi Parser is a Java-based validating parser for OpenAPI 3.0 offering full compliance with the [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md), and a highly uniform read/write programming API.
+The K OpenApi Parser is a kotlin-based validating parser for OpenAPI 3.0 offering full compliance with the [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md), and a highly uniform read/write programming API.